nintymiles/nintymiles.github.io/_posts/2016-05-11-swift-notes-optional-enumerations.md

 \(price)") }
 ```

-Enums have a **shorter** version.This shorter version lets us de ne multiple members in a single line, separated by *commas*.
+Enums have a **shorter** version.This shorter version lets us de ne multiple members in a single line, separated by *commas*. (also can called implicitly assigned raw value)

 ```
 enum Planets {